 Yong Seng acts as lead counsel in a broad spectrum of commercial disputes, in both litigation and arbitration.
 His clients include global financial institutions, multinational companies and government bodies.

-In the High Court, he has particular expertise in employment litigation.
-He has successfully enforced a two year international non-compete and a worldwide non-compete in litigation that pushed the boundaries of employment law.
-He also has significant experience in handling complex industrial accidents and product failures, having defended leading multinational companies in the automobile, chemical and paper industries.
+In the High Court, he has particular expertise in commercial and employment litigation.
+He has successfully acted for top-tier companies like BGC Partners, Itochu and Maersk in complex injunctions that pushed the boundaries of Singapore law.
+He also has significant experience in handling large-scale industrial accidents and product failures, having defended leading MNCs in the power-generation, automobile and chemical industries.

 Yong Seng was educated at Oxford University.
-He took a BA (Hons) in Law in 2003 (converted to MA in 2013), and a BCL in 2004.
+He took a B.A.
+(Hons) in Law in 2003 (converted to M.A. in 2013), and a B.C.L. in 2004.
 At Oxford, he was an Exhibitioner and a College Book Prize winner at Pembroke College.